ezinneanne/ezinneanne/README.md

  <img src = 'https://github.com/ezinneanne/ezinneanne/blob/main/images/vuedotjs.svg' width='30'/>

 ## Short Bio
 What do we call people who build applications and write about it or learn a new technology and write about it???
-I'm one of them
+I'm one of them.

 ## Current Works
  * I'm writing technical articles